ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-celebrate-25-years-in-manufacturing.md

   - type: testimonial
     testimonial:
       alignment: centre
-      quote: >-
-        It has been an incredible 25 years and has been a journey that I look back on with great pride.
+      quote: It has been an incredible 25 years and has been a journey that I look back on with great pride.
 The early years were hard – a lot of long days and late nights.
 I couldn’t have done it without the support of my wife Anne who raised our children and helped me get ASL off the ground.

-        The team have been fantastic and it’s really down to them and their loyalty that ASL has made it this far.
-This year has been extremely rewarding for me as not only have we reached 25 years, but I also recently passed the ownership of ASL down to my three children, Gareth, Sophie and Oliver.
-I’m so pleased to keep the company in the family and look forward to hopefully seeing ASL continue on a journey of growth and success
+The team have been fantastic and their loyalty helped ASL make it this far.
+        I am also delighted that as we celebrate 25 years in business, we also celebrate new ownership after I recently passed the company down to my three children, Gareth, Sophie and Oliver.
+I’m beyond proud to be in a position to hand this over to the three of them and look forward to seeing them achieve their dreams".
       name: " Graham Balshaw, Founder and Chairman"
 ---